Avaiga/taipy-doc/docs/manuals/core/versioning/production_mode.md

 [2023-07-04 11:35:31][Taipy][INFO] job JOB_example_algorithm_e3f72ec8-86b1-40c7-a382-6f63f04e8b7b is completed.
 ```

-Recall that in the production environment, Taipy can access all entities attached to any production version.
+Recall that Taipy can access all entities attached to any production version in the production environment.
 However, since there are conflicting changes between version 1.0 and 2.0, accessing an entity from version 1.0
 may lead to inconsistent behavior.

 It is recommended that when there are conflicting changes between production versions, migration functions should
 also be provided.
-These functions accept an entity as the input, and should return the newly migrated entity.
+These functions accept an entity as the input and should return the newly migrated entity.

 From the log message, you can see that Taipy does not find any migration function from version 1.0 to 2.0.
 Let's create migration functions to make entities from production version 1.0 compatible with 2.0.